openvinotoolkit/model_server/docs/accelerators.md

 # Using AI accelerators {#ovms_docs_target_devices}

-## Start the server with an Intel Movidius Neural Compute Stick
+## Start the Server with a Neural Compute Stick

-[Intel Movidius Neural Compute Stick 2](https://software.intel.com/en-us/neural-compute-stick) can be employed by OVMS via a [MYRIAD plugin](https://docs.openvinotoolkit.org/2021.4/openvino_docs_IE_DG_supported_plugins_MYRIAD.html).
+Using the [Intel Movidius Neural Compute Stick 2](https://software.intel.com/en-us/neural-compute-stick) with the server is possible with the [MYRIAD plugin](https://docs.openvinotoolkit.org/2021.4/openvino_docs_IE_DG_supported_plugins_MYRIAD.html).

 The Intel Movidius Neural Compute Stick must be visible and accessible on host machine.